-The amount which employer’s remove from their employee’s pay checks.
+The amount which employers remove from their employee’s paychecks.
 These are dictated by the federal government and typically these go to government funds like defense and education.

 The payroll deductions will also depend on how high their gross pay is and including allowances which will then be reflected on the W-4 forms.

 Payroll services or pay stub generators can help calculate the approximate federal taxes per state.
-But you can also review local state laws or check the IRS web site in case you want to be sure regarding the amounts.
+But you can also review local state laws or check the IRS website in case you want to be sure regarding the amounts.

-If we don’t include the surcharges, employers are responsible for withholding at least 7.65 of employees salaries.
+If we don’t include the surcharges, employers are responsible for withholding at least 7.65% of employees' salaries.

 State and local taxes

 Federal taxes are not the same as state taxes.
 Though they are similar.
-Some states and municipalities often require emploees to pay income and other specific taxes to be remitted and employers have to account for these same deductions as well.
+Some states and municipalities often require employees to pay income and other specific taxes to be remitted and employers have to account for these same deductions as well.

 You may want to review your state or local tax authorities to make sure your remittances are correct.

-Garnishes are amounts which employees owe and if they’re earning, they’re required to pay them progressively over time.
+Garnishes are amounts that employees owe and if they’re earning, they’re required to pay them progressively over time.
 If you have any amounts that you owe it’s a good idea to settle them right away so you don’t have to catch up on your loans.
 The specific amounts which are withheld are typically outlined in their court order as well.

 Voluntary payroll deductions are not mandatory.
 Yet they are still based on other benefits your employer may confer on you or is your prerogative of your employee to take advantage of.